gsalvatori/octomat/README.md

 Compile:
 ---

-Include Wight++.hpp into your source file and compile it with:
+Include octomat.cpp into your source file and compile it with:

 * g++ -o test source.cpp